Key Points to Know about Digital Currency Exchange Provider

 This definition matters because it triggers a clear regulatory outcome.
 If you provide this exchange service, you are a reporting entity for that designated service and you must meet the relevant AML and CTF obligations.

-Registration obligations in Australia
+Digital Currency Exchange Registration in Australia

 AUSTRAC has publicly emphasised the risk profile of the sector and the fact that registration provides legitimacy, which can be misused by criminals if inactive registrations are bought and co opted.